What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 T0.12-0.28 s

-The electrocardiogram in children, as practice shows, is not much different from the norm in adult patients.
-But certain physiological age characteristics can change some indicators.
-In particular, the heart rate.
-In young children, up to 3 years, they can be from 100 to 110 contractions / minute.
-But, already at puberty, it is equal to adult indicators (60-90).
+An electrocardiogram in children, as practice shows, is not much different from normal values in adult patients.
+But certain physiological age-related characteristics can change some indicators.
+In particular, heart rate.
+In young children under 3 years old, they can range from 100 to 110 contractions/minute.
+But already at puberty, it is equal to adult indicators (60-90).

-Normally, when deciphering the ECG of the heart in children, the passage of electrical impulses through the parts of the heart (in the interval of elevations P, QRS, T) varies 120-200 ms.
+Normally, when deciphering an ECG of the heart in children, the passage of electrical impulses through the parts of the heart (in the range of elevations P, QRS, T) varies from 120 to 200 ms.

-The indicator of ventricular excitation (QRS) is determined by the width of the interval between the "Q" and "S" waves and should not cross the boundaries of 60-100 ms.
+The ventricular excitation rate (QRS) is determined by the width of the interval between the “Q” and “S” waves and should not exceed the boundaries of 60-100 ms.

-• Quite often on the ECG in babies there are thickenings, splitting or notches on the "R" hills.
-Such a symptom in the cardiogram of adults indicates tachycardia and bradycardia, and in children it is quite a common condition.
+• Quite often, ECGs in children show thickening, splitting, or notching on the “R” elevations.
+Such a symptom in the cardiogram of adults indicates tachycardia and bradycardia, and in children it is a completely common condition.

 But there are indications of a bad cardiogram hearts, which indicate the presence or progression of pathological processes in the heart.
-Much depends on the individual performance of the child.
-In addition, interruption or slowing of the normal heart rate is seen in children with chest pain, dizziness, frequent signs of blood pressure instability or impaired coordination.
+Much depends on the child’s individual performance.
+In addition, interruption or slowing of the normal heart rhythm occurs in children who experience chest pain, dizziness, and who often show signs of blood pressure instability or poor coordination.

-If during an ECG examination of a child, an excess of the heart rate of more than 110 beats / min is diagnosed. - this is an alarming signal that speaks of the development of tachycardia.
+If an ECG examination of a child reveals that the heart rate exceeds 110 beats/min. - this is an alarming signal indicating the development of tachycardia.

-It is necessary to immediately reduce physical activity in a child and protect him from nervous overexcitation.
-In children, these symptoms may be temporary, but if you do not take action, tachycardia will develop into a permanent problem.
+It is necessary to immediately reduce the child’s physical activity and protect him from nervous overexcitation.
+In children, such symptoms may be temporary, but if measures are not taken, tachycardia will develop into a permanent problem.

-An electrocardiogram is the most accessible, common way to make a diagnosis, even in conditions of emergency intervention in an ambulance situation.
+An electrocardiogram is the most accessible, common way to make a diagnosis, even in conditions of emergency intervention by an ambulance team.

-Now every cardiologist in the mobile team has a portable and lightweight electrocardiograph capable of reading information by fixing the electrical impulses of the heart muscle - myocardium at the moment of contraction on the recorder.
+Now every cardiologist in the visiting team has a portable and lightweight electrocardiograph, capable of reading information by recording on a recorder the electrical impulses of the heart muscle - the myocardium at the moment of contraction.

-Deciphering the ECG is within the power of every even a child, given the fact that the patient understands the basic canons of the heart.
-Those same teeth on the tape are the peak (response) of the heart to contraction.
-The more often they are, the faster the myocardial contraction occurs, the smaller they are, the slower the heartbeat occurs, and in fact the transmission of the nerve impulse.
+Anyone, even a child, can decipher an ECG, given the fact that the patient understands the basic canons of the heart.
+Those very teeth on the tape are the peak (response) of the heart to contraction.
+The more frequent they are, the faster the myocardial contraction occurs; the fewer there are, the slower the heartbeat occurs, and in fact the transmission of a nerve impulse.
 However, this is just a general idea.

 To make a correct diagnosis, it is necessary to take into account the time intervals between contractions, the height of the peak value, the age of the patient, the presence or absence of aggravating factors, etc.

-An ECG of the heart for diabetics who, in addition to diabetes, also have late cardiovascular complications, allows us to assess the severity of the disease and intervene in time in order to delay further progression of the disease, which can lead to serious consequences in the form of myocardial infarction, pulmonary embolism and etc.
+An ECG of the heart for diabetics who, in addition to diabetes mellitus, also have late cardiovascular complications, allows one to assess the severity of the disease and intervene in a timely manner in order to delay further progression of the disease, which can lead to serious consequences in the form of myocardial infarction, pulmonary embolism and etc.

 If the pregnant woman had a bad electrocardiogram, then repeated studies are prescribed with possible daily monitoring.

-However, it is worth considering the fact that the values on the tape in a pregnant woman will be somewhat different, since in the process of fetal growth, a natural displacement of the internal organs occurs, which are displaced by the expanding uterus.
-Their heart occupies a different position in the chest area, therefore, there is a shift in the electrical axis.
+However, it is worth considering the fact that the values on the tape for a pregnant woman will be slightly different, since during the growth of the fetus there is a natural displacement of the internal organs, which are forced out by the expanding uterus.
+Their heart occupies a different position in the chest area, therefore, the electrical axis shifts.

-In addition, the longer the period, the greater the load experienced by the heart, which is forced to work harder in order to satisfy the needs of two full-fledged organisms.
+In addition, the longer the period, the greater the load the heart experiences, which is forced to work harder in order to satisfy the needs of two full-fledged organisms.

-However, you should not worry so much if the doctor, according to the results, reported the same tachycardia, since it is she who can most often be false, provoked either intentionally or out of ignorance by the patient himself.
+However, you should not worry so much if the doctor reported the same tachycardia based on the results, since it is most often that it can be false, provoked either intentionally or out of ignorance by the patient himself.
 Therefore, it is extremely important to properly prepare for this study.

-In order to correctly pass the analysis, it is necessary to understand that any excitement, excitement and experience will inevitably affect the results.
+In order to pass the test correctly, you need to understand that any excitement, excitement and worry will inevitably affect the results.
 Therefore, it is important to prepare yourself in advance.

 1. Drinking alcohol or any other strong drinks (including energy drinks, etc.)

-2. Overeating (best taken on an empty stomach or a light snack before going out)
+2. Overeating (best to take on an empty stomach or have a light snack before going out)

 3. Smoking

-4. Use of medicines that stimulate or suppress heart activity, or drinks (such as coffee)
+4. Using drugs that stimulate or suppress heart activity or drinks (such as coffee)

 5. Physical activity